 The temperature-independent kernel in Eq. \eqref{eq:def_eta} is an odd function of $s$.
 For $s>0$ it reads

 The other kernel $\nu(s)$ in Eq. \eqref{eq:def_nu} is even as a function of $s$.
 It is evaluated at a finite temperature usually by expanding the hyperbolic cotangent function and integrating term by term for $\omega$.
-Here we are interested in the zero temperature limit, which simply means that the hyperbolic cotangent function in \eqref{eq:def_nu} is replaced by one:
+Here we are interested in the zero-temperaturelimit, which simply means that the hyperbolic cotangent function in \eqref{eq:def_nu} is replaced by 1:

-It can be given explicitly, however, our strategy is to insert \eqref{eq:def_nu_at_T_eq_zero} into the expressions of the coefficients of the master equation and perform the $\omega$ integral as the last step.
+It can be given explicitly; however, our strategy is to insert \eqref{eq:def_nu_at_T_eq_zero} into the expressions of the coefficients of the master equation and perform the $\omega$ integral as the last step.

-Now, as we have established the function $\eta(s)$ Eq. \eqref{eq:diff_eqs_for_u} can be solved with the help of the Laplace transformation
+Now, as we have established the function $\eta(s)$, Eq. \eqref{eq:diff_eqs_for_u} can be solved with the help of the Laplace transformation